mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 And there's my missing commit reference!
 I can `git show f1ef494d4` it to confirm, and then bring it back into my branch with a simple `git cherry-pick f1ef494d4`.

-I presented `git reflog` last, since I think it's one of the harder commands to fundamentally understand: but this is probably the one command you should learn first, because you recover from almost any mistake you make with git using the reflog.
+I presented `git reflog` last, since I think it's one of the harder commands to fundamentally understand: but this is probably the one command you should learn first, because you recover from almost any mistake you make with Git using the reflog.

 # Conclusion